mech/Learning-Notes/FrontEnd/JavaScript/React/Hooks.md

 > React doesn't provide a **stateful primitive** simpler than a class component.

+## Lifecycle

+First forget about React lifecycle on mounting and un-mounting and think about hooks in synchronisation/scheduling concept.

+Think of hook as state synchronisation and effect synchronisation.

+> The question is not "when does this effect run", the question is "with which state does this effect synchronise with"
+> useEffect(fn) // all state
+> useEffect(fn, []) // no state
+> useEffect(fn, [these, states])

 ## Examples

 * [How to Build a Todo List with React Hooks](https://medium.freecodecamp.org/how-to-build-a-todo-list-with-react-hooks-ebaa4e3db3b)